ca021/hciFinal.github.io/index.md

 ## My HCI Website Portfolio

 Welcome to my Human Computer Interaction (HCI) portfolio!
 I am a senior in Computer Science and Engineering at Bucknell University.
 I took HCI my Fall 2020 semester.
+I really enjoy web development, so HCI taught me the principles that need to be kept in mind in designs.
+During my free time this semester, I created a personal website about my study abroad experience in Edinburgh, Scotland.
+I incorporated the design techniques learned in HCI to make my website usable and accessible.
 Here you will find demonstrations of each of my projects throughout the course.

 ### Design Manifesto